jsiebens/rpi-faasd/README.md

 ### in general

-1. Download the latest release or build the image.
+1. Download the image of the latest [release](https://github.com/jsiebens/rpi-faasd/releases) or build the image.

 2. Flash the image to an SD card.